Alexander Crummell: Studies and lectures in England

 Crummell studied at Queens' College, Cambridge.

 In 1847, Crummell traveled to England to raise money for his congregation at the Church of the Messiah.
-While there, Crummell preached, spoke about abolitionism in the United States, and raised almost $2,000.
+While there, Crummell preached on abolitionism in the United States and raised almost $2,000.
 From 1849 to 1853, Crummell studied at Queens' College, Cambridge, sponsored by Benjamin Brodie, William Wilberforce, Arthur Penrhyn Stanley, James Anthony Froude, and Thomas Babington Macaulay.
-Although Crummell had to take his finals twice to receive his degree, he became the first officially recorded Black student to graduate from Cambridge University.
+Crummell took his finals twice to receive his degree and became the first officially recorded Black student to graduate from Cambridge University.
 While it appears he was not the first Black student at Cambridge, he is the first for whom official records exist.

-At his graduation Crummell endured a moment of racist heckling until another student, E. W. Benson (a future Archbishop of Canterbury), counter-heckled in his defense:
+At his graduation, Crummell endured a moment of racist heckling until another student, E. W. Benson (a future Archbishop of Canterbury), counter-heckled in his defense:

 A pale slim undergraduate [...] shouted in a voice which re-echoed through the building, "Shame, shame!
 Three groans for you, Sir!" and immediately afterwards, "Three cheers for Crummell!"
 This was taken up in all directions [...] and the original offender had to stoop down to hide himself from the storm of groans and hisses that broke out all around him.

 While in Cambridge, Crummell hosted the abolitionist lecturer William Wells Brown, who had escaped slavery in 1834.
 Crummell continued to travel around Britain and speak out about slavery and the plight of Black people.
 During this period, Crummell formulated the concept of Pan-Africanism, which became his central belief for the advancement of the African race.
-Crummell believed that in order to achieve their potential, the African race as a whole, including those in the Americas, the West Indies, and Africa, needed to unify under the banner of race.
+Crummell believed that, to achieve their potential, the African race as a whole, including those in the Americas, the West Indies, and Africa, needed to unify under the banner of race.
 To Crummell, racial solidarity could solve slavery, discrimination, and continued attacks on the African race.
-Around this time, Crummell began to have health issues, which doctors said would be remediated in warmer weather.
+Around this time, Crummell began to have health issues, which doctors said would be remedied in warmer weather.
 As a result, he moved to Africa to spread his message and recuperate.